Sharada Srinivasan

-Sharada Srinivasan (born 16 January 1966) is an archaeologist specializing in the scientific study of art, archaeology, archaemetallurgy and culture.
-She is associated with the National Institute of Advanced Studies, Bangalore, India, and an Honorary University Fellow at the University of Exeter, UK.
-Srinivasan is also an exponent of classical Bharata Natyam dance.
+Sharada Srinivasan FRAS FAAAS (born 16 January 1966) is an archaeologist specializing in the scientific study of art, archaeology, archaeometallurgy and culture.
+She is a professor at the National Institute of Advanced Studies, Bangalore, India, and an Honorary University Fellow at the University of Exeter, UK.
+Srinivasan is also an exponent of classical Bharatanatyam dance.
 She was awarded India's fourth highest civilian award the Padma Shri in 2019.
+She is a member of the Calamur family.

 Early life and education

 The younger of two siblings, Srinivasan was born on 16 January 1966 in Bangalore to M. R. Srinivasan and Geetha Srinivasan.
-Her father is an Indian nuclear scientist and mechanical engineer and her mother is nature conservationist and a wild life activist.
+Her father is an Indian nuclear scientist and mechanical engineer and her mother is nature conservationist and a wildlife activist.
 Sharada received her Higher Secondary Certificate from Jai Hind College, Mumbai in 1983 and obtained her BTech from the Indian Institute of Technology, Bombay in 1987.
-In 1986, Sharada along with four IIT batchmates codirected, acted in and choreographed for the English feature film, Nuclear Winter which won the Cannes Award in the Special Category for 1988.
+In 1986, Sharada along with four IIT batchmates co-directed, acted in and choreographed for the English feature film, Nuclear Winter, which won the Cannes Award in the Special Category for 1988.
 The movie was produced by Homi Sethna and directed by Zul Vellani.
 The starcast included Vijay Crishna and Mishu Vellani.
-The movie was shot in the IIT Powai campus and marked the launch of a successful dance career for Sharda.
+The movie was shot in the IIT Powai campus and marked the launch of a successful dance career for Sharada.
 After completing her master's degree at the University of London in 1989, she continued to research South Indian bronze sculptures during her PhD at University College London, which she completed in 1996.